Best Desserts to Bring for Potluck in Singapore: Crowd-Pleasers That Travel Well

 Published 20 May 2026

-Potlucks are a way of life in Singapore.
-Whether it is a weekend gathering at a friend's condo function room, a colleague's farewell lunch at the office pantry, or a family reunion at a void deck barbecue pit, there is always an unspoken rule: everyone brings something, and the dessert person is either the hero or the afterthought.
+Potlucks are a way of life here — weekend gatherings at a friend's condo, farewell lunches at the office, family reunions at a void deck BBQ pit.
+There is always an unspoken rule: everyone brings something, and the dessert person is either the hero or the afterthought.
+Let us make sure you are the hero.

 What Makes a Good Potluck Dessert

-Before diving into specific options, it helps to think about the practical constraints that most people forget about until they are standing in a lift lobby with a leaking container.
+Before specific recommendations, think about the constraints most people forget about until they are standing in a lift lobby with a leaking container:

 Serving simplicity.
-You will probably not have a full kitchen at the venue.
-The best potluck desserts can be served with minimal equipment — a ladle, a knife, or just bare hands.
-Bonus points if people can serve themselves.
+You probably will not have a full kitchen.
+The best potluck desserts need a ladle, a knife, or just hands.
+Self-service is a bonus.

 Temperature tolerance.
-Not every potluck venue has a fridge or a stove.
-Desserts that work at room temperature, or that can be quickly reheated with just hot water or a microwave, are the safest choices.
+Not every venue has a fridge.
+Desserts that work at room temperature or reheat with just hot water or a microwave win.

 Crowd appeal.
 A potluck is not the time for experimental flavours.
-Stick with things that most Singaporeans already know and love.
-You want people reaching for seconds, not politely taking one piece and leaving the rest.
+Stick with things most Singaporeans know and love.

-Most people default to cakes or kueh for potlucks, but traditional soup-based desserts are actually some of the best options — and they are far less common, which means you will stand out.
+Most people default to cakes or kueh.
+But traditional soup desserts are actually some of the best potluck options — and far less common, which means you stand out.

 Sweet Potato Balls in Green Bean Soup

 This is one of the most potluck-friendly desserts you can bring.
-Sweet potato balls have a soft, chewy QQ texture that holds up beautifully during transport and reheating.
-The green bean soup can be carried in an insulated flask or thermal pot, and the whole thing takes about two minutes to reheat on-site.
+The QQ chewy texture holds up beautifully during transport and reheating.
+Carry the soup in an insulated flask, and the whole thing takes two minutes to reheat on-site.

-If you do not want to make them from scratch, you can order sweet potato balls from Ah Ma Kitchen, which makes them fresh from their Hougang kitchen and delivers across Singapore.
-The frozen packs are particularly convenient for potlucks — just reheat and serve.
+If you do not want to make them from scratch, you can order from Ah Ma QQ Bowl.
+We make them fresh from our Hougang kitchen and deliver across Singapore.
+The frozen packs are particularly convenient for potlucks — reheat and serve, done.

 Cheng Tng

-A classic Singapore cold dessert that works brilliantly for potlucks, especially during hotter months.
-The mix of barley, white fungus, lotus seeds, longan, and ginkgo nuts in a light sweet syrup is refreshing and universally liked.
+Classic cold dessert that is brilliant for potlucks, especially during warmer months.
+Barley, white fungus, lotus seeds, longan, and ginkgo nuts in a light sweet syrup.
+Universally liked.

-Potluck tip: Prepare it the day before and keep it chilled.
-Transport in a large thermos or insulated container.
-It is best served cold, so if the venue has a fridge, pop it in when you arrive.
-If not, ice packs in your transport bag will keep it cool for a couple of hours.
+Tip: Prepare the day before and chill.
+Transport in a large thermos.
+If the venue has a fridge, use it.
+If not, ice packs in your transport bag keep it cool for a couple of hours.

-Potluck tip: Cook it slightly thicker than usual.
-Soups that are too thin can slosh around during transport and make a mess.
-A thicker consistency also makes it more satisfying as a dessert rather than a drink.
+Tip: Cook it slightly thicker than usual.
+Thin soups slosh during transport.
+Thicker consistency also makes it more satisfying as a dessert rather than a drink.

 Ondeh Ondeh

-The catch: Ondeh ondeh are best eaten fresh, within a few hours of being made.
-The coconut coating can dry out and the gula melaka can solidify if they sit too long.
-If you are making them yourself, roll them as close to serving time as possible.
-If buying, check with the seller about timing.
+The catch: Best eaten fresh, within a few hours.
+Coconut dries out and gula melaka solidifies if they sit too long.
+Roll them close to serving time, or check timing with your seller.

 Kueh Lapis

-Few desserts are more impressive at a potluck than a well-made kueh lapis.
-The layers of butter, egg, and spice look stunning when sliced, and the rich flavour means a small piece goes a long way.
+Few desserts are more impressive at a potluck.
+Those layers look stunning when sliced, and the rich flavour means a small piece goes a long way.

-Potluck advantage: Kueh lapis actually improves after sitting for a day, as the flavours meld together.
-It also travels extremely well — it is dense enough that it will not fall apart in transit.
-Just wrap it tightly in cling film and slice at the venue.
+Big advantage: Kueh lapis actually improves after sitting a day — flavours meld together.
+It is also dense enough to survive transit without falling apart.
+Wrap tightly in cling film and slice at the venue.

 Ang Ku Kueh